ssergienko/marionette-github_tracker/README.md

 I created a structure for covering the javascript logic by `Unit Tests` and simple examples of using it.
 Has been used `Jasmin` framework to describing of test's logic and `PhantomJS` for running it in console.
 The tests are located in `js/tests` foulder.

-The results looks like follow
+The results looks like following

 ![alt tag](https://github.com/ssergienko/marionette-github_tracker/blob/master/img/Screenshot2.png)